Martin John Hammond. Friend of Filmmakers.

-His death after a terrible car accident on the M4 has impacted the many Festivals, institutions, companies and friends to whom he had dedicated his time and energy throughout his working life.
+Martin tragically died of a heart attack at the wheel of his car.
+This has impacted the many Festivals, institutions, companies and friends to whom he had dedicated his time and energy throughout his working life.
 He died on route to attend a Wildscreen meeting in Bristol, a Festival he was running, having supported it since 1995.
 The initial sadness and shock at this tragedy has given way to universal grief at the loss.
 This has been followed by countless tributes from Britain and abroad.
 Martin could truly be described as a facilitator with a habit of turning up almost anywhere, from his beloved Jackson Hole in Wyoming to Wildscreen, from Camerimage to Hay on Wye.
 He had an insatiable love of the industry, life and people.

 The Guild of Camera Technicians and the BSC were two of many such organisations to benefit from his determination and dedication.
 His energy matched his friendship for everyone his path crossed.
 He genuinely took pleasure in encourage others, especially trainees and students.
 He was an Honorary Friend of the BSC, Honorary member of the GBCT, always cheerful and willing to assist anyone.
 His journey in self-fulfilment had been challenging and dedicated since being sent in the late 1980’s to sell video stock to the BBC in Ealing Studios.
 With no shortage of charm he was to grasp every opportunity in life.
 All whom he touched on that sadly curtailed journey have benefited.

 Thank you, Martin John Hammond, you have truly earned respect, gratitude and love.

-Please note that the funeral will be for family and close friends only but an open house gathering of friends and colleagues will be held in the spring (date tbc) which members and colleagues will be invited to
+Please note that the funeral will be for family and close friends only but an open house gathering of friends and colleagues will be held on Friday 27th April at The BSC North Lodge which members and colleagues will be invited to